10 Best Cheap Ski Resorts in Colorado, 2024/25

 Located in the southern region of the state, Wolf Creek is all about snow, 430 inches, nearly 36 feet, in fact.
 Considering the resort gets the most snow in Colorado, and it's a budget place to ski, you might be led to believe the place is overrun with skiers.
 Fortunately, that is not the case.
 What you will find is a great small resort with 1,600 skiable acres.

-For the 2023/24 ski season the resort has installed a new lift called Tumbler and unlike most lift installations targeted at getting more skiers up the mountain faster, this lift is for beginners and runs 50% slower than normal.
-The chair is a quad and provides lots of room for families with beginner skiers to ride up together.
-Wolf Creek has also added three new shuttle buses to get you from the parking area to the lifts faster.
+The Tumbler lift, installed last season has been a big hit with beginners.
+The reason for this is that unlike most lift installations targeted at getting more skiers up the mountain faster, this lift is for beginners and runs 50% slower than normal.
+The chair is a quad and provides lots of room for families with beginner skiers to easily get on and off together.
+Wolf Creek added three shuttle buses last season and will have them again in 2024/25, making your trip to the lifts faster.

 The resort is spread out across the mountainside, and its position is ideal for catching snow.
 Runs are a mix of beginner, intermediate, and advanced, and the tree skiing here is excellent.
 Lift tickets are a relative bargain and on hill dining is cheap, filling, and tasty.